kakigomez/GreekGods-Relationships/README.md

-# mythological-buds
-This is going to be a project to explore relationships between commonly-known Greek Mythological figures
+# The Relationship Between the Greek Gods
+This repository contains two jupyter notebooks for analyzing the relationship dynamics between well-known Greek Mythology figures.

+##